How to build credit: 7 tips

 There are plenty of areas where credit can influence people’s lives.
-But if you’re trying to establish credit, things may seem a little backward: You have to actually have credit in order to build credit from scratch.
+But if you’re trying to build better credit, things may seem a little backward—in most cases, you actually need credit to build credit.

 - Building credit takes time and effort.

-- To build credit, it’s important to practice good financial habits and monitor your credit routinely as you start to build your credit.
+- To build credit, it’s important to practice good financial habits and monitor your credit routinely.

 Ways to build credit

-No matter which method you use to build credit, it’s important to practice responsible credit habits, like making payments on time each month.
+However you want to do it, it’s important to practice responsible credit habits, like making payments on time each month.
 And monitoring changes to your credit score can help you track your progress.

 When you apply for credit cards, you’re asking for a type of open-ended loan from a lender.
-As your application is considered, the lender may take into account your credit history by looking at your credit report, according to the Consumer Financial Protection Bureau (CFPB).
+As your application is considered, the lender may take into account your credit history by looking at your credit report.

-If you have no credit history, there may not be much for a lender to consider.
-And that, the CFPB says, could make it more difficult to secure loans, housing and employment.
+If you have a thin credit file—meaning you haven’t used credit much yet—there may not be a lot for a lender to consider.
+And that could make it more difficult to secure access to credit.

 2. Become an authorized user

-As their name suggests, credit-builder loans (CBLs) are designed with a different goal in mind than traditional loans.
+As their name suggests, credit-builder loans (CBLs) are a type of personal loan designed with a different goal in mind from that of traditional loans.
 And because of that, they work a little differently: Borrowers make payments before getting the money.

-Credit unions typically offer CBLs, according to the CFPB.
+Credit unions typically offer CBLs, according to the Consumer Financial Protection Bureau (CFPB).
 But they may be available elsewhere too.
 The loans start with the lender depositing a small amount—around $300 to $1,000—into a locked savings account.
 Borrowers then make small payments over a set period, known as a term, which is usually six to 24 months.
 When the term ends and all payments are made, the money is paid out.

 As payments on a CBL are made, progress is reported to credit bureaus.
 That’s how a CBL can help you build credit.
 But it’s important to take payment due dates seriously.
 Late or missed payments could end up hurting your credit, the CFPB says.